 Top 5 Special Liquidity Rights

 Lock-Up Releases

-SEED TRANSACTION DEAL POINTS - 2020 STUDY

-As a primary goal of almost any investment (seed or otherwise) is preservation of capital, and because the strongest indicator of the success of an asset management business remains its ability to generate alpha, seeders typically negotiate performance-related tests which allow a seeder to "cut its losses" if a seed investment with a manager significantly underperforms.
+As a primary goal of almost any investment (seed or otherwise) is preservation of capital, and because the strongest indicator of the success of an asset management business remains its ability to generate positive returns, seeders of liquid products typically negotiate performance tests allowing a seeder to "cut its losses" if the seed investment significantly underperforms.
 These tests are typically structured either as absolute declines or declines relative to a benchmark.
-Consistently over the 2014 - 2020 observation period, negative performance tended

-to be 15% or less (slightly less than half of the observed transactions), which in part reflects the relatively low volatility expected in the investment strategies that attract seed capital.
-However, as previously noted, the extreme volatility in Q1 of 2020 relating to the pandemic put increased focus on this core protection.
-The effect of the applicable percentage may be adjusted by changes in the measurement period (e.g., a peak-totrough test may yield a lock-up release, even for a very successful fund, which gives back a portion of its returns, despite overall returns remaining highly positive).
-Despite an observed convergence trend between the two approaches over 2018-2019 observation period, our 2020 dataset showed increased favor for the "from inception" approach, which, as a "manager friendly" term, likely has its derivation as a compromise where the seeder otherwise required a lower percentage threshold trigger.
-90% 80% 80% 72% 71% 67% 70% 61% 53% 54% 60% 46% 50% 39% 47% 40% 33% 29% 28% 30% 20% 20% 10% 0% 2014 2015 2018 2019 2020 2016 2017 Peak to Trough -From Inception
+Over our 2014 - 2024 observation period, negative performance thresholds tended to be 15% or less (approximately) half of the observed transactions), which in part reflects the relatively low volatility expected in the investment strategies that attract seed capital.
+However, as previously noted, the extreme volatility in Q1/Q2 of 2020 relating to the COVID pandemic put renewed focus on this core protection.

+The effect of the applicable trigger percentage will be impacted by changes to the basis of calculating the measurement period (e.g., a peak-totrough test may result in triggering a lock-up release for a very successful fund which gives back a portion of its despite overperformance, overall returns remaining highly positive).
+Despite an observed convergence trend between the two approaches over 2018-2019 observation period, our datasets beginning in 2020 showed increased favor for the "from approach, which, as a inception" "manager friendly" term, likely has its derivation as a compromise where the seeder otherwise insisted upon a lower percentage threshold trigger.

 Negative Performance Measurement Period

-www.sewkis.com

 Preserving Goodwill / Business Integrity